 Hudsonville Christian uses RenWeb, an online system, to post student grades.
 RenWeb also has a HCS Student Directory.
 Parents are sent information to login when they enroll their child (ren).
-If you have lost your login information, please email sschnyd@4hcs.org regarding elementary students and tsteenstra@4hcs.org regarding middle school students.
+If you have lost your login information, please email Terry Steenstr:a tsteenstra@4hcs.org.